EOSIO/eosio.cdt/docs/06_how-to-guides/02_multi-index/how-to-define-a-secondary-index.md

          testtab(receiver, receiver.value)
          { }

-      // the row structure of the multi index table, that is, each row of the table
-      // will contain an instance of this type of structure struct [[eosio::table]] test_table {
+      struct [[eosio::table]] test_table {
         // this field stores a name for each row of the multi index table name test_primary;